tguzik/valueclasses/README.md

 for complicated APIs and business logic are a good places for them.
 On the other hand tight loops in graphics processing are not.

-Side note: If you are here, then you will probably be interested in these open-source static analyzers [error_prone](https://github.com/google/error-prone), [Spotbugs](https://github.com/spotbugs/spotbugs) and [PMD](https://github.com/pmd/pmd).
+Side note: If you are here, then you will probably be interested in open-source static analyzers [error_prone](https://github.com/google/error-prone), [Spotbugs](https://github.com/spotbugs/spotbugs) and [PMD](https://github.com/pmd/pmd).
 All three can be used at once, as each one performs different checks.
 All three are integrated in this project, so it can serve as an example for integrating them in your application.